open-traffic-generator/ondatra-tests/README.md

 ## Ondatra framework dependencies
-This step needs to be done until the openconfig/ondatra repo main branch fully supports the `open-traffic-generator` binding
+This step needs to be done until the openconfig/ondatra repo main branch fully supports the `open-traffic-generator` binding.
 ```
 make build
 ```
+Edit the resources/kneconfig/kne-001.yaml file to reflect the path of the repository.

 ## Execute tests
 ```